snigdhabose/ElGamal-Cipher/README.md

 # ElGamalCipher

-The ElGamalCipher program implements the ElGamal encryption algorithm, allowing users to encrypt and decrypt messages.
-The program displays the encrypted and decrypted messages.
-# ElGamalCipher

-The **ElGamalCipher** program implements the ElGamal encryption algorithm, a public-key cryptographic system that provides a means of securely transmitting messages.
-This algorithm is based on the difficulty of solving the discrete logarithm problem, making it a robust choice for encrypting sensitive information.
+The **ElGamalCipher** program implements the ElGamal encryption algorithm 🔒, a public-key cryptographic system that provides a means of securely transmitting messages.
+This algorithm is based on the difficulty of solving the discrete logarithm problem, making it a robust choice for encrypting sensitive information 🔐.

-With the ElGamalCipher, users can easily encrypt plaintext messages into ciphertext, which can be transmitted over insecure channels without the risk of unauthorized access.
-The program also includes a decryption feature that allows users to retrieve the original plaintext message from the ciphertext, ensuring that the information remains confidential and secure.
+With the ElGamalCipher, users can easily encrypt plaintext messages into ciphertext ✉️, which can be transmitted over insecure channels without the risk of unauthorized access.
+The program also includes a decryption feature that allows users to retrieve the original plaintext message from the ciphertext, ensuring that the information remains confidential and secure 🔑.

-The program provides a clear and user-friendly interface, displaying both the encrypted and decrypted messages for easy verification of the encryption process.
-By utilizing modular arithmetic, the ElGamalCipher ensures high levels of security while maintaining usability for users seeking to protect their communications.
+The program provides a clear and user-friendly interface, displaying both the encrypted and decrypted messages for easy verification of the encryption process 📜.
+By utilizing modular arithmetic, the ElGamalCipher ensures high levels of security while maintaining usability for users seeking to protect their communications. 🌟

 ## Steps to Run